sheerun/sublime-wombat-theme/INSTALL.md

 You also need to restart Sublime Text!

-NOTE: Since versoin 1.3.0 Wombat Theme is gray by default.
+NOTE: Since version 1.3.0 Wombat Theme is gray by default.
-      Neverthless I encourage to use blue theme, see the configuration above.
+      Neverthless I encourage to use blue theme (see the configuration above).